germangar/makebsp-documentation/README.md

 - **haloshader**: Global default shader to use for light halos.
 Set to "none" or "0" to disable them.
 - **ambient_testradius**: Radius in world units to test for solid in macro-ambient occlusion (default: 512).
 - **ambient_gatheradius**: Gather radius of light probes for spherical interpolation (default: 256).
+- **grid_ambientbias**: Non-linear gamma bias applied to the ambient component of the light grid.
+Default 1.5.
+- **grid_directbias**: Non-linear gamma bias applied per-light to the directional component of the light grid.
+Default 1.5.
+- **grid_smoothambient**: Radius in world units for smoothing the ambient component of the light grid.
+Set to 0 to disable.
+Default 256.0.
+- **grid_smoothambient_passes**: Number of iterative smoothing passes to apply to the ambient light grid.
+Default 4.
+- **grid_smoothdirect**: Radius in world units for smoothing the directional component of the light grid.
+Default 128.0 (qfusion only) or 0.0 (disabled).
+- **grid_smoothdirect_passes**: Number of iterative smoothing passes to apply to the directional light grid.
+Default 3.
+- **grid_minambient**: Minimum hard light floor applied to the ambient light grid (in 8-bit scale).
+Set to 0 to disable.
+- **grid_maxambient**: Hard clamp applied to the maximum ambient light the grid can accumulate, preserving color luminance.
+Set to 0 to disable.
 - **_lightingIntensity**: [qfusion engine key] Custom fixed normalization scale for 8-bit LDR lightmap output.Defaults to 3.0

 **Lightmaps & Rendering Passes**